At long last, let's get to the film. . .in ten-minute increments:

 Kirby Kaeger (Emilio Estevez) – heretofore referred to as “Kirbo”

-*STUDY-GROUP QUESTION: “Why do WASPY ensemble dramas about groups of wimpy white friends ‘coming to terms’ with sh*t always hover around a body count of seven main characters?”
+*STUDY-GROUP QUESTION: “Why do WASPY ensemble dramas always hover around a body count of seven main characters?”
 The numbers don't lie: The Big Chill (7), Queens Logic (8), Beautiful Girls (10), Friends (5), Fandango (4), American Graffiti (7), Metropolitan (7), Return of the Secaucus 7, Four Friends, Singles (6), The Class (8) = Average Ensemble Character Count: 6.6

-From the looks of them, they probably never heard of Fugazi’s Revolution Summer (which actually was happening the very summer this film was released) or Bad Brains at the 9:30 Club.
-They certainly wouldn’t know the names of notorious local underground drugnitaries like Rayful “The Babe Ruth of Crack” Edmond III (a huge fan of the Georgetown Hoyas, the basketball team of St. Elmo kids’ alma mater, whose notorious drug dealin’ momma “Bootsie” Perry worked in D.C.’s Department of Health and Human Services, the same office that employs Mare Winningham’s Wendy Beamish character) or Cornell “The Ghost” Jones (the angel dust baron of Washington who peddled his wares in the shadow of the Capitol building) if they climbed on their corner-booth table took a growler in their leek soup.
+From the looks of them, they probably never heard of Fugazi’s Revolution Summer (actually was happening when this film was released) or Bad Brains at the 9:30 Club.
+They certainly wouldn’t know the names of notorious local drugnitaries like Rayful “The Babe Ruth of Crack” Edmond III (a huge fan of the Georgetown Hoyas, the basketball team of the St. Elmo kids’ alma mater, whose mother “Bootsie” Perry worked in D.C.’s Department of Health and Human Services, the same office that employs Mare Winningham’s Wendy Beamish character) or Cornell “The Ghost” Jones (the angel-dust baron of Washington who peddled his wares in the shadow of the Capitol building) if they climbed on their corner-booth table took a growler in their leek soup.
 On the one hand, would these people know where to buy their cocaine?
 Were they aware of the more sketchy areas of the city, like the Northeast Quadrant or the Orleans or Hanover Place housing projects?
-How about the stretch of Ethiopian restaurants along 18th Street in the ethnic enclave of the Morgan-Adams district?
+How about the stretch of Ethiopian restaurants along 18th Street in the Morgan-Adams district?
 Probably not.
-After all, this was written by people in Malibu* who don't like to finish any sentences.
+After all, this was written by people in Malibu* who don't like to finish sentences.

 *"The only evidence that anyone involved with the film even visited DC was a few seconds filmed at my college (I remember the film crews) and the Haagen Dazs across M Street from the bar.
 At the time this was the movie's only good joke, because Henry Rollins and Ian MacKaye (of Black Flag and Minor Threat) had held down day jobs there.
 We kept waiting for these mopey little squirts to run into some of the punks who infested the neighborhood and get their heads rammed up their own sousaphones.
 Now, that would have been a Saintly act!"
 (Amazon comment by “Michael from Silver Spring, MD” 6/10/05)